newfs/gobotany-app/README.md

 5. **Leads:** use the search box to see whether the plant being changed is present in these records.
 If so, edit as necessary.

+### Lists of families, genera, species

+Throughout the key, there are lists of families, genera, and species.
+These are also presented as a set of thumbnail images at the bottom of the pages.
+The contents of these lists are constructed from the current data set by the views code of the application.
+The lists are not directly editable in the Admin.
+However, one should be able to update them indirectly by changing or adding the appropriate records in the Admin for the Dichotomous Key.

+In order for these lists to be correct and up to date on the site, the sync script must be run, which updates the breadcrumb and taxa caches.
+The taxa caches in particular are used to help populate the lists for the pages.

 ### Running the sync script

 After each batch of changes to the key, a site administrator should run